swalehmwadime/G00dlife-datascience/README.md

 ## Project Overview

-This repository is a comprehensive guide for anyone interested in learning and applying data science from scratch.
+- `G00dlife Data-Science repository` is a comprehensive guide for anyone interested in learning and applying data science from scratch.
 Whether you are a beginner or an experienced data scientist, this project aims to provide a structured and hands-on approach to various data science concepts and techniques.

 ## Table of Contents